e-gineering/gitflow-helper-maven-plugin/README.md

     * Enabling the decoupling of repository deployment and execution environment delivery based on the current git branch.
  * Automated deployment, promotion, and delivery of projects without the [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin/) or some other [*almost there* solution](https://axelfontaine.com/blog/final-nail.html).
  * Customizing maven project and system properties based upon the current branch being built.
 This allows test cases to target different execution environments without changing the artifact results.
+ * Enabling automatic purging and resolving (force update) of 'release' and 'hotfix' release versioned dependencies resolved from the 'stage' repository.

 # Why would I want to use this?